Problems With Your Beaverton Foundation, Basement or Concrete?

 They might develop a waterproofing strategy that can correct your moisture issue without having to do work down in your basement at all.
 Maybe they could remedy the problem just by working only outside your house on the gutters, landscaping and lawn around your residence.

 In case portions of your concrete courtyard, front walk, garage floor or entrance has sunk a little over time, they can probably handle that too.

-The technique we use to raise these sunken sections back up is known as either slab jacking or mud jacking.
+The technique used to raise these sunken sections back up is known as either slab jacking or mud jacking.

 Slabjacking is a useful technique.

 This process features pushing a dense mud compound underneath that section of concrete which has gotten too low.
 The thick compound flows in all the spaces below the concrete and gradually drives the slab up to the height it originally was at.

 After your walkway, terrace or porch slabs are all the same level again, they are going to look a lot better.
 And no one will be stumbling on the uneven edges either.

 These problems occur because the earth under your house and driveway gradually moves.
 It gradually shrinks or swells due to moisture content and temperature changes.

 This minor, but regular, activity might transfer stress on whatever solid structure is above it.
 Most structures can deal with a bit of this activity, but too much movement, or too frequently, can stress even a newer structure.

 You may be unable to manage the weather or the soil composition here in north Washington County, but there are a few factors you can control.